MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Vocational-Rehabilitation-Education/subpart-K-All-Volunteer-Force-Educational-Assistance-Program-Montgomery-GI-Bill-Active-Duty/subjectgroup-ECFR98646e88e8c1e73-Payments-Educational-Assistance/section-21.7136.md

 (ii) The veteran's qualifying obligated period of active duty is at least two years and less than three years and either the veteran has served or is committed to serve in the Selected Reserve for a period of at least four years, or the veteran was committed to serve in the Selected Reserve for a period of at least four years but failed to complete four years service for one of the reasons stated in § 21.7042(b)(7)(i) or (iii); or

-(iii) The veteran's qualifying obligated period of active duty is at least two years and less than three years and -
+(iii) The veteran's qualifying obligated period of active duty is at least two years and less than three years and—

 (A) The basic educational assistance is payable for training received after August 31, 1993;

-(B) The veteran's continuous active duty service beginning on the date of the commencement of his or her qualifying obligated period of active duty is at least three years and upon completion of that continuous period of active duty the veteran either -
+(B) The veteran's continuous active duty service beginning on the date of the commencement of his or her qualifying obligated period of active duty is at least three years and upon completion of that continuous period of active duty the veteran either—

 (*1*) Continues on active duty; or